 This is the most overrated anime I have ever seen.
-If you are expecting an epic follow-up to Fate Zero, you are gravely mistaken.
-You're about to say, ‘8.43?’, ‘How can this be?’, and ‘This is scandalous.’
+If one is expecting a grand follow-up to Fate Zero, one is gravely mistaken.
+You are about to say ‘8.43?’, ‘How can this be?’, and ‘This is scandalous.’
 (Jojo reference).
-Well, move closer to the screen and let senpai explain.
+Well move closer to the screen and let senpai explain.

-The story consists of tossing a teenage boy into the Holy Grail war (an Armageddon between masters [contemporary individuals who supposedly command their respective servants] and servants, summoned titans, for the sake of obtaining the Holy Grail).
+The story consists of tossing a teenage boy into the Holy Grail war (an Armageddon between masters (contemporary individuals who supposedly command their respective servants) and servants (summoned titans) for the sake of obtaining the Holy Grail).
 This should be a gruesome event with fights to the death, BUT . . .
 ‘Fuck that,’ Shirou brazenly proclaims.
 ‘I am going to lead my harem life and ignore every peril.’
-As you may have guessed, this anime isn't really about the war, it's about the harem Shirou obliviously leads.
-Most of the anime is focused on the relational struggles of the protagonist and a random high school chick.
-For 8 episodes, we are forced to endure Shirou's petty conversations with Rin inside his home or at school.
+As one may have guessed, this anime isn’t really about the war.
+It’s about the harem Shirou obliviously leads.
+Most of the anime is focused on the relational struggles of the protagonist and some high school girl.
+For 8 episodes, we are forced to endure Shirou’s petty conversations with Rin inside his home or at school.
 Not much is done to contribute to the Holy Grail War as apparently—going on a date is more important.

 Most of the characters were scarcely developed and characterised.
-You literally know nothing about them asides from their superficial identities.
+Literally nothing is known about them asides from their superficial identities.
 The characters that received most of it were abjectly cliche and mundane.

 Shirou is the naivest and most idealistic cherry boy I have ever seen.
 His special ability is being impervious to anything macabre.